Devesh1602/MultiWordle/README.md

 Create a REST API to issue the client app's access and refresh token in an httpOnly cookie for better security.

-Encrypt user login passwords using bcrypt and salt, with persist login state on refresh.
+Encrypt user login passwords using bcrypt and salt, with persisting login state on refresh.

-# Next Steps
+## Next Steps

 Real-time multiplayer - play against a friend to see who can guess the correct word first.

 Allow users to choose customizable color palettes.

 Display a page of personal data with graphs and charts based on win/loss percentages, average time-to-win, win probabilities for each row, etc.

 For inclusivity (and personal foreign language practice), add language options such as Spanish.
-May require an API to access other random foreign language solution word.
+May require an API to access other random foreign language solution words.

 Add a "forgot my password" option on the login page.